HelinData/SGM_API_Documentation/README.md

 - **Devices**: Actual hardware (inverters, batteries, wind turbines, EV chargers, generators, etc.) connected to nodes
 - **Device Types**: Templates defining properties and capabilities of different types of devices

-The API communicates with edge nodes through the Helin Platform, which then relay commands to the physical devices using various protocols (Modbus, MQTT, etc.).
+The API communicates with edge nodes through the [Helin Platform](), which then relay commands to the physical devices using various protocols (Modbus, MQTT, etc.).

-#### Helin Platform Integration

-The Helin Platform serves as the critical communication backbone between the Smart Grid Manager API and the edge nodes deployed at your sites:

-- **Secure Communication**: All commands and data are transmitted securely between the API and edge nodes
-- **Real-time Command Delivery**: The platform ensures curtailment commands reach edge nodes with minimal latency
-- **Resilient Connection**: Edge nodes maintain local capabilities even during temporary connection issues
-- **Data Synchronization**: Schedule information is automatically synchronized to edge nodes
-- **Health Monitoring**: The platform continuously monitors the connection status of all edge nodes
+At this point a one-to-many relation exists between the layers, meaning a multiple nodes can exist at a site, but not vice-versa.

 ### Command Processing System

-Smart Grid Manager employs sophisticated control mechanisms organized into two primary categories: setpoint delivery methods and setpoint lifetime management.
+Smart Grid Manager employs control mechanisms organized into two primary categories: API setpoints and Edge Setpoints.
 Understanding these systems is essential for predictable control behavior.
+API setpoints are the actual setpoints executed by the user, Edge setpoints are the resulting setpoints transferred to the asset by the Node on the Edge.

-#### API Setpoint Delivery Types
+#### API Setpoints

-Smart Grid Manager supports multiple methods to deliver control setpoints to devices, with a clear priority hierarchy:
+Smart Grid Manager API supports multiple methods to create setpoints for assets, with a clear priority hierarchy:

 1. **[Immediate setpoint (% or kW)](#direct-api-requests)** (Highest Priority)
    - Manual control requests initiated through the API endpoints